South Korea summons Japan envoy over PM's remarks on history

 "Japanese governments have accepted these historical facts sincerely and have expressed our deepest remorse and heartfelt apology, and have expressed the condolences for all the victims ...
 This is the same for the Abe government."

-Earlier this week, South Korea's foreign minister cancelled a trip to Tokyo, and Beijing said recent events showed Japanese leaders continued to deny the nation's militaristic past.
+Earlier this week, South Korea's foreign minister canceled a trip to Tokyo, and Beijing said recent events showed Japanese leaders continued to deny the nation's militaristic past.

 Abe, however, was unapologetic.

 While defending his actions, Abe also said he was open to dialogue with China and others.
-Tokyo was also discussing a possible trip by defence officials to Beijing to ease tensions.
+Tokyo was also discussing a possible trip by defense officials to Beijing to ease tensions.

-Japanese media said the delegation could leave as soon as Thursday, but the defence ministry said details were still being worked out.
+Japanese media said the delegation could leave as soon as Thursday, but the defense ministry said details were still being worked out.

 Tensions have also risen this week in a Sino-Japanese row over disputed islands, known as the Senkaku in Japan and the Diaoyu in China, after a flotilla carrying Japanese nationalists sailed near the rocky islets and China sent eight surveillance ships into nearby waters.